xumiao/pymonk/README.md

 By the Users and For the Users
 -----
 The end user is always the primary factor in **MONK**.
-MONK can be imagined as an intelligent delegate that automates the work for the end users.
-How the users interact with **MONK** makes it a unique framework.
+MONK can be imagined as your intelligent delegate that automates the work for you.
+How the users interact with **MONK** and how **MONKs** interact with each other makes it a unique framework.

 * MONK accepts end users' actions and contexts directly, and learns in near-real-time to keep the "intelligence" up-to-date.